-The Office of Admissions, Records and Registration will monitor all transfer credit from other Texas public institutions of higher education to determine (count) any withdrawals affecting students impacted by this legislation.
+The Office of the Registrar will monitor all transfer credit from other Texas public institutions of higher education to determine (count) any withdrawals affecting students impacted by this legislation.

-The Office of Records and Registration will exclude any transcribed course withdrawals from independent/private Texas institutions or from out-of-state colleges and universities from counting against the student’s 6-drop limit.
+The Office of the Registrar will exclude any transcribed course withdrawals from independent/private Texas institutions or from out-of-state colleges and universities from counting against the student’s 6-drop limit.

 A UT Arlington student affected by this statute that has attended or plans to attend another institution of higher education should become familiar with that institution’s policies on dropping courses.
 This statute applies across Texas public institutions, and procedures for implementation may vary between institutions.
 Students who enroll in course work at more than one institution of higher education have an obligation to keep track of the number of dropped courses across all institutions and insure that they do not exceed the six dropped course limit.

 UT Arlington students who also enroll at other institutions of higher education have an obligation to ensure that UT Arlington has a complete and accurate academic record.
-Students who enroll in coursework at other institutions must transfer a record of that course work to UT Arlington’s Office of Admissions, Records and Registration at the conclusion of each semester.
+Students who enroll in coursework at other institutions must transfer a record of that course work to UT Arlington’s Office of the Registrar at the conclusion of each semester.

 To request an exemption, the Undergraduate Petition for Exemption to 6-Course Limit Drop Policy form must be completed online and submitted using the link at the bottom of this page.
 It is strongly encouraged that you meet with your Academic Advisor prior to submitting your request to discuss potential impact on degree progress and other considerations.